acho01/map-reduce/README.md

 You can simulation distrubuted behaviour by creating several worker processes.
 You can run this command to create single worker: go run commons.go rpc.go worker.go

+Finally you will get N mr-out-(0:N) files, where N is number of started workers.
+You can see the word count results using: cat mr-out-* | sort | more